swing-left/take-home-assessment-2025/README.md

 - Is the code clean and accessible to others?
 - Does the code handle edge case conditions?

-For the UX, we are not evaluating on overall graphic design or style, but please make sure that the UI is clean and usable on both desktop and mobile web browsers.
+For the UX, we do not expect a fancy graphic design or style, but please make sure that the UI is clean and usable on both desktop and mobile web browsers.

 ## Time Limit